m-reza-rahman/jakartaee-kubernetes/devops/README.md

   If you get an error about an already existing resource, you may need to delete the ~/.kube directory.

 ## Run GitHub Actions Workflow
-* Open a command line and execute the following command.
+* Open a command line and execute the following command on Linux or Mac.
 Please save off the output for use shortly.

    ```
    cat $HOME/.kube/config | base64